Ixiaohuihuihui/Tiny-Defect-Detection-for-PCB/README.md

 # PCB-defect-detection
 ## Note
 This project code is forked from https://github.com/DetectionTeamUCAS/FPN_Tensorflow.
 I have only made minor changes on this wonderful and clear project.
 Thanks for their perfect code.
 I can learn and apply it to a new problem.
+The Chinese blog is: https://blog.csdn.net/dlh_sycamore/article/details/87886198
 ##  PCB defect dataset
 The Open Lab on Human Robot Interaction of Peking University has released the PCB defect dataset.
 If you need to do experiments on this dataset, please contact the dataset author.